jundalisay/sp/content/en/research/smith/wealth-of-nations/book-3/chapter-4c.md

 In North America, such land can be had for almost nothing or at a price much below the value of the natural produce.
     This price is impossible in Europe or in any country where all lands have long been private property.
 If estates were divided equally among all the children after the death of any proprietor who had a large family, the estate would generally be sold.

 So much land would come to market that it could no longer sell at a monopoly price.

 The free rent of the land would go nearer to pay the interest of the purchase-money.

 A small capital might be used in land as profitably as in any other way.

-20 England is as fit as any large European country to be the seat of foreign commerce, refined manufactures, and all its improvements, because of=
+<sup>20</sup> England is as fit as any large European country to be the seat of foreign commerce, refined manufactures, and all its improvements, because of:

-the natural fertility of the soil, the great extent of its coastline, and its many navigable rivers which allow water transportation to its most inland parts.
+- the natural fertility of the soil,
+- the great extent of its coastline, and
+- its many navigable rivers which allow water transportation to its most inland parts.

 From the beginning of Elizabeth's reign in 1558, the legislature has been peculiarly attentive to the interests of commerce and manufactures.

 No other European country has laws more favourable to commerce and manufactures.

     Commerce and manufactures have been continually and rapidly advancing during this period.
     The countryside's cultivation and improvement has been gradually advancing too.
         But it seems to have followed more slowly and at a distance.

-        English law favours agriculture=
+English law favours agriculture:
-            indirectly through the protection of commerce, and directly through encouragements.
+- indirectly through the protection of commerce, and
+- directly through encouragements.

 Wheat exportation is free and encouraged by a bounty, except in times of scarcity.
     In times of moderate plenty, foreign wheat importation is loaded with duties that equals a prohibition.